-- $5,000 managed free (with our link)
+No fees for accounts under $5,000 (with our link)

 Wealthfront Historical Performance & Returns

 Wealthfront provides some insight into the historical returns that investors have seen in the past.
-Even though past success can’t guarantee future success, it gives an idea of what your returns might look like.
+Even though past performance can’t guarantee future success, it gives an idea of what your returns might look like.

 All of the returns and risk levels can be found here.

 Ease of Use